DOAGenesys/LLMIntentPerformance/README.md

 2. **Prompt Caching**: The script leverages prompt caching mechanisms provided by both OpenAI and Anthropic to reduce costs and improve response times for similar prompts.
 3. **Parallel Processing**: The script processes batches for OpenAI and Anthropic in parallel, allowing for simultaneous evaluation of both services.
 4. **Performance Evaluation**: After processing, the script evaluates the accuracy of intent classifications for both APIs.
+5. **Structured Output**: The script enforces JSON/structured outputs for both OpenAI and Anthropic, which is critical for accurate intent performance evaluation.

 ## How It Works